stevenvergenz/html-palette/README.md

 *Default*: `'aaaaaa'`

 The initial color selection of the picker.
-The color callback will be called once on initalization with this color, if a callback is provided.
+The color callback will be called once on initalization with this color, if a callback is provided on initialization.

-### useAlpha (constructor option, read-only)
+### useAlpha (offscreen only)

 *Type*: `boolean`